 'Corporate Governance Committee' which is directly reporting to Board of Directors coordinates all efforts of sustainability, which include determining the overall sustainability strategy, management and supervision of sustainability projects that are developed and implemented by 'Sustainability Working Group'.
 Corporate Governance Committee, with the support of Environmental Management Service, is responsible from identifying the risks and opportunities that might result from climate change.
 Environmental Management Service has the coordinating role among all departments in identifying and communicating the risks and opportunities due to Climate Change (Investor Relations, Corporate Communication, etc.).
 The risks and opportunities are then communicated to the Risk Management Department under the Board of Directors for further assessment and prioritization.
-The unit of Vakıfbank, whose prior focus is climate change effects, is Environmental Management Service.
-As the cost of management, the budget of EMS including employee fees and consultancy services provided are TL 785,688.
+The unit of Vakifbank, whose prior focus is climate change effects, is Environmental Management Service.
+As the cost of management, Personnel fees and training expenses of EMS Team, carbon-offsetting expenditure, consultancy services provided to EMS are TL 1,390,824 in total for 2020.